“The ghosts that roam this house, like winter air right through our souls.”

 You’re just like Delicious Tacos, he told me.
 He was messaging me for advice.
 Girl problems- but, more than that too, he said.
 His life felt empty.
 He was lacking direction; depression, anxiety.
 There’s something about my writing that suggests I could offer intervention- a quick series of bullet points or if/then statements.
 Something about my writing that’s aspirational.

 I’m willing to believe this.
-Despite the failures which I’ve grown comfortable sharing with strangers, I’m a happy and centered person.
-I have positive habits- and even if my addictive personality will merely cut and paste beneficial habits in place of those destructive and pursue them with the same psychotic vigor, they’re at least contributing to my overall health and well-being.
+Despite my failures which I’ve grown comfortable sharing with strangers, I’m a happy and centered person.
+I have positive habits- and even if my addictive personality will merely cut and paste beneficial habits in place of those destructive and pursue them with the same psychotic vigor, they’re at least theoretically contributing to my overall health and well-being.
 I read and write regularly.
 I lift weights and take long walks.
 I meditate and enjoy stillness.
 I love nature.
 I believe in God.